Happiness

 - Am I happy with my choices?

-But the moment I realized I didn’t want my life to be wasted, I started to acknowledge my gifts.
-I’m talking about the things you have always loved since you were a kid.
-We all have them.
+But the moment I realized I didn’t want my life to go to waste, I started paying attention to the things that always felt natural to me.
+The things I loved even as a child.

 In my case: